What to do when your toddler keeps getting out of bed

 7. The denial technique

 This is the technique you may find you turn to when nothing else seems to be working.
 It is more negative but it can work, as long as you do it firmly and fairly.
 Sleep expert Rachel suggests taking away a favourite toy for a day (though not at bedtime, if said toy is necessary for cuddling).
-Less stressful (possibly) could be refusing a favourite TV programme.
+Less stressful (possibly) could be refusing a favourite TV programme or game.
 You'll need to give your child clear warning and then follow through - but you can do it gently.
-“It’s about letting her know that there are boundaries in family life,” Rachel explains.
+“It’s about letting them know that there are boundaries in family life,” Rachel explains.

-Ensure that your toddler remains safe when she climbs in and out of her bed by pushing his bed against the wall on one side, and using a bed guard on the other.
-A bed guard will also prevent her from falling out.
-Keep toys and other floor clutter to a minimum so that she doesn’t trip in the dark.
-If she has been in a sleeping bag or Grobag, buy her a duvet or quilt instead, as attempting to climb or walk in a sleeping bag could lead to a fall.
+Ensure that your toddler remains safe when they climb in and out of bed by pushing the bed against the wall on one side, and using a bed guard on the other.
+A bed guard will also prevent them from falling out.

 These may also help...